Best Cat Toothpaste for Gingivitis and Periodontitis

 Yes, diarrhea can be caused by eating too much toothpaste that contains dangerous chemicals like fluoride and xylitol.
 When consumed in the long term and large quantities, they can cause digestion disorders, including diarrhea.
 No matter which pet toothpaste you use, store it out of the cat’s reach.

-To sum it up, cat tooth brushing is important for preserving dental health: it not only keeps pet’s breath fresh, but also protects against plaque, oral tumors and inflammations, and other serious diseases.
+To sum it up, cat tooth brushing is important for preserving dental health: it not only keeps pet’s breath fresh, but also protects against plaque, oral tumors and inflammations, and other serious outcomes.
 The market offers an enormous amount of cat toothpastes, but they are not equally safe and suitable for pets.
 There is a large choice of all-natural solutions with oils and extracts – they can be used without limits on a daily basis.
 If your cat has already acquired a dental disease like stomatitis and dental fraction, I recommend using an enzymatic toothpaste: it will remove plaque and provide a long-lasting effect.

 Alternatively, you can use a homemade toothpaste if your pet is averted by all the options you offer, or there are specific health needs.
 I will cover this topic in detail a bit later.